 |Redis Cache Server||Description|

 22 will be used by Cluster Manager to pull logs and make adjustments to the systems

-80 and 443 are self explanatory.
+80 and 443 are self-explanatory.
 443 must be open between the Load Balancer and the Gluu Servers, and also between Cluster Manager and Gluu Servers

 1636, 4444 and 8989 are necessary for LDAP usage and replication.
 These should be open between Gluu Server nodes